 For one thing, it’s just wrong.
 The laws they propose only applied to Israel.
 I’m not an ancient Israelite, therefore those laws do not apply to me.

-But, being wrong doesn’t necessarily make you dangerous.
-I do believe that killing teenage girls who have sex with their long-time boyfriends is dangerous, though.
+Being wrong doesn’t necessarily make you dangerous, but when you’re wrong to the point of killing teenage girls who have sex with their long-time boyfriends, you’re wrongness makes you dangerous.
 Anything that even comes close to condoning the death of another person is dangerous, especially when that’s mixed with a general sense of panic and desire for power and control.

 We aren’t facing a Y2K panic these days.
 These days, we’re facing a panic about baking wedding cakes.
 The “us vs. them” mentality of the Christian Reconstructionists is alive and well in our country.

-I’ve run across people who quote Old Testament law and believe people should be executed for “homosexual acts”.
-Of course, they always say the government should do this (which somehow makes it OK).
+I’ve run across people who quote Old Testament law and believe people should be executed for “homosexual acts.”
+Of course, they always say the government should do this (which somehow makes it OK) instead of individuals, as if our government isn’t made up of individual people.
 That is Christian Reconstructionism.
 It’s still out there and it’s still dangerous.

 “God is plowing up the modern world.
 This is softening the Establishment’s resistance to many new ideas and movements, among with Christian Reconstruction is barely visible at present.
 This is good for us now; we need the noise of contemporary events to hide us from humanist enemies who, if they fully understood the long-term threat to their civilization that our ideas pose, would be wise to take steps to crush us.” – Gary DeMar, Christian Reconstruction: What It Is, What It Isn’t

 I was troubled to find that Gary North is educating children right now.
 He laid low for a while after the world didn’t blow up, and now he’s the main contributor to Ron Paul’s homeschool curriculum.
 Another generation is at risk.